mosip/documentation/docs/build-&-deployment.md

 # Build & Deployment

 The developer guide for building and running various components of e-Signet is available in their respective repositories as mentioned below.
+Also, you can watch the video to learn more!

 {% embed url="https://www.youtube.com/watch?v=nmIZl6Tmt68" %}